 The same study found that, in those three regions, 178.7 million unique internet users turned to BitTorrent for digital piracy.

-Two years later, it’s easier than ever to pirate movies, videos, and music using mobile devices.
-Desktop computers are still the most-popular tool for online torrenting, but that might not be the case for long.
+Just a few years later, it’s easier than ever to pirate movies, videos, and music using mobile devices.
+Desktop computers are still the most popular tool for online torrenting, but that might not be the case for long.

 (Digital Citizens Alliance)